This page intends to explain the Tiki model and to answer:

 - Less feature overlap/duplication

-- Less code duplication & more code review
+- Less code duplication and more code review

 - Higher collaboration